kyma-project/busola/examples/services/README.md

 The `services` example showcases the Busola's extensibility feature with the Kubernetes Service resource.

-The `configuration.yaml` file consists of a ConfigMap that store the information about the extensibility configuration.
+The `configuration.yaml` file consists of a ConfigMap that stores the information about the extensibility configuration.

 The `samples.yaml` file includes the example of a Service.